• Skip to primary navigation

 7. Prepare to Travel:

 Happy Cow has a great search feature for any city you might be visiting.
-For more information about eating plant-based away from home, read “Dining Out on a Plant-Based Diet.”
+For more information about eating plant-based food away from home, read “Dining Out on a Plant-Based Diet.”

 Want more of Plant-Based Cooking?